sk1t0n/nvchad-config/README.md

 # nvchad_config

 This is a user configuration for Neovim based on [NvChad](https://github.com/NvChad/starter).
-Plugins for PHP, JavaScript, Typescript, Lua, HTML, CSS, JSON, YAML, Docker are configured.
+Plugins for PHP, Go, JavaScript, Typescript, Lua, HTML, CSS, JSON, YAML, Docker are configured.

 - The plugins are configured:
   - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (code completion),